Dark Kinetic Heating of Exoplanets and Brown Dwarfs: Capture Framework

 where we have assumed the initial condition $N_\chi(0) = 0$.
 Note that this equation fully relies on using Eq.~\eqref{eq: bmax exp} for $b_{\rm max}^{\rm dark}$, and as such, only applies to Case I of Section \ref{accumulation}.
 This is an exponential accumulation phase, given the form of Eq. (\ref{eq: Nx exp}).
 At very late times (or very large coupling $\alpha$ relative to force length $\lambda$), eventually the exponential growth of $N_\chi$ is shut off; see Appendix \ref{app: impact param}.

 In our considered parameter space, heating occurs before an accumulated dark matter number greater than about $10^{-6} N_{\rm SM}$.
 Once the dark matter density becomes comparable to that of the Standard Model density, other relevant changes to the object's behavior could occur.
-Furthermore, once the dark matter number is high enough, the dark potential becomes comparable to the dark matter mass, and additional physical effects may become relevant that are outside the scope of this work ($e.g.$ pair production of dark matter particles and rapid radiation of the mediator, see Appendix \ref{app: velocity boost scalar potential}).
+Furthermore, once the dark matter number is high enough, the dark potential becomes comparable to the dark matter mass, and additional physical effects may become relevant that are outside the scope of this work (see Appendix \ref{app: velocity boost scalar potential}).
 For these reasons, we analyze only the scenario where $|\Phi| \lesssim m_\chi$.
 We find observable heating before this point, and note that for stronger couplings there will certainly be some observable signal, even if different to that from an increase in temperature pointed out here.